Family Teamwork Builds Trust and Opens Lines of Communication

 STEP is designed to build positive relationships between family members.

-Two tracks are available – one is designed for biological families and another specifically for foster, kinship placement and adoptive parents.
+Two tracks are available – one is designed for all families and another specifically for parents and caregivers raising children who have experienced trauma.

 When caregivers and children work together, it creates a stronger family!

-- STEP builds on family strengths and promotes better outcomes
+- Classes build on family strengths and promotes better outcomes

 - Decreased family conflict and stress